vitortyabe/TestAlgorithms/README.md

 OR

 2) Open the Solutions file in your Visual Studio environment, press right-click on the project you want to run and choose "Set as Startup Project".
-Finally, press F5 and for the Windows Console APplication to start.
+Finally, press F5 and for the Windows Console Application to start.

 OR